gucccikev/ALDA_Exercise1v12021/README.md

 - The final grade will be given automatically on every *commit*, and will only be evaluated until the deadline of the activity.

 - The deadline is defined in GitHub Classroom
-   * in case you cannot find it, ask the instructor or the course webpage

 Check all other rules with instructor.